Machine-Learning-Powered Specification Testing in Linear Instrumental Variable Models: Theory in the i.i.d. Case

-\subsection{When is $\EP[\epsilon|Z]= 0$?}
+\subsection{When is $\EP[\epsilon|{z}]= 0$?}

-Our test tests the null hypothesis $\E[\epsilon|Z] = 0$, where $\epsilon$ is the population two-stage least squares residual.
-To understand which misspecifications of the linear IV model our test cannot detect, we need to characterize situations where the IV model is misspecified but $\EP[\epsilon|Z]=0$.
+The null hypothesis of the proposed test is $\E[\epsilon|\bm z] = 0$, where $\epsilon$ is the population two-stage least squares residual.
+To understand which misspecifications of the linear IV model our test cannot detect, we need to characterize situations where the IV model is misspecified but $\EP[\epsilon|{\bm z}]=0$.
 For this, we consider a fairly general model with additive error,

-Two important examples of model misspecification fall into this setting. \begin{enumerate} \item \textit{Linear model with invalid IV:} There exists $\beta_0\in \mathbb R^p$ such that $f(X)=X^T\beta_0$ but $\E[\eta|Z]\neq 0$. \item \textit{Nonlinear model with valid IV:} The function $f$ is nonlinear but $\E[\eta|Z]=0$. \end{enumerate} From the definitions \eqref{eq_Pop2SLS}, \eqref{eq_DefM} and \eqref{eq_Pop2SLSRes}, it follows that
+Two important examples of model misspecification fall into this setting. \begin{enumerate} \item \textit{Linear model with invalid IV:} There exists ${\bm{\beta}}_0\in \mathbb R^p$ such that $f({\bm x})={\bm x}^T{\bm{\beta}}_0$ but $\E[\eta|{\bm z}]\neq 0$. \item \textit{Nonlinear model with valid IV:} The function $f$ is nonlinear but $\E[\eta|{\bm z}]=0$. \end{enumerate} From the definitions \eqref{eq_Pop2SLS} and \eqref{eq_DefM}, it follows that

 and hence,